MarcusMachaba/SarsTechnicalAssessment/README.md

 | `Division by zero` | `4 0 /`             | Should handle gracefully or raise exception |
 | `Empty input`      | `""`                | Return "No expression provided"             |

-> 💡 *Use xUnit for unit tests.
-Cover edge cases for resilience.*
+> 💡 *Using xUnit for unit tests.
+Covers edge cases for resilience.*